Nicceboy/blog/content/posts/latex-with-containers-and-apple-silicon/index.md

 At this point, it is important to note that you cannot mount folders into the containers unless you mount them into the VM too.
 So double mount is required; mount the folder into the VM, and mount the folder from VM into the container.

-You could either mount a specific limited directory into the machine or the whole home directory.
+You could either mount a specific limited directory into the machine or the whole home directory, for example.
 Mounting the whole home directory might not be advised, but I will do it for demonstration purposes.
 CPU count and memory size has been also increased.